SammyKrosoft/Aviation-Navigation-Log/README.md

 # Aviation Navigation Log - Instructions

 This is an Excel  workbook to help planning a cross country flight.
-[Here's the download link for the Excel Workbook](https://github.com/SammyKrosoft/Aviation-Navigation-Log/raw/main/NAV%20Log%20Calculator%20-%20Flight%20Planner%20-%20E6B-like.xlsx) _(right-click "Save link as" or click on the link to open on a browser supporting view only Excel files)_
+[Here's the download link for this Excel Workbook](https://github.com/SammyKrosoft/Aviation-Navigation-Log/raw/main/NAV%20Log%20Calculator%20-%20Flight%20Planner%20-%20E6B-like.xlsx) *(right-click "Save link as" or click on the link to open on a browser supporting view only Excel files)*

 Fill the following with your VFR map, upper winds tables, POH and compass swing table: